frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/index.md

 4. **Library Membership:** A document that represents an active membership of a Library Member.
-5. **Library Settings:** Settings that define values like Loan Period and maximum number of articles that can be issued at a time.
+5. **Library Settings:** Settings that define values like Loan Period and the maximum number of articles that can be issued at a time.

 The Librarian will log in to an interface known as **Desk**, a rich admin interface that ships with the framework.
-Desk provides many standard views like List view, Form view, Report view, etc, and many features like Role-based Permissions.
+The Desk provides many standard views like List view, Form view, Report view, etc, and many features like Role-based Permissions.